The esophagus is the tube that carries food from the mouth to the stomach. Esophageal cancer is the growth of cancer cells in this tube.

 The drugs will enter the bloodstream and travels through the body.
 It will kill mostly cancer cells.
 Some healthy cells may also be killed.

 Chemotherapy and radiation therapy together are better than radiotherapy alone.
-It has also been shown that these two treatments may be as effective as surgery alone.
+It has also been shown that these 2 treatments may be as effective as surgery alone.

-This is a three-step therapy.
-It includes chemotherapy, radiation therapy and surgery.
+This is a 3-step therapy.
+It includes chemotherapy, radiation therapy, and surgery.
 This has been shown to be a most aggressive form of therapy.
-It may be the best way to cure a patient of their disease.
+It may be the best way to get a cure.

 High-intensity light may be used to try to kill cancer cells.

 A combination of drugs and special lights are used to try to kill cancer cells.
 The medication is absorbed into the cancer cells.
 The special lights stimulate the medication to kill the cancer cells.

 This therapy is a promising treatment.
 It is only appropriate in a small number of people.
 There are limits to how far the infrared light source will travel into the cancer itself.
 The tumor must be small.
 It is also not used in cancer that has spread to any lymph nodes or other structures.